 Where to stay in Bend: For a luxury stay, Wall Street Suites is the #1-rated Bend hotel on TripAdvisor.
 For something more budget-friendly (yet still highly-rated), go for the Hampton Inn & Suites Bend.
 If you want to be right in the middle of the action, check out The Oxford Hotel, which is right downtown.

 Where to eat/drink in Bend: You'll want to check out Deschutes Brewery's pub at some point (they serve good food, too, as well as local brews).
-Or if it's world cuisine you like, some of Bend's best options include Zydeco Kitchen & Cocktails for Northwest food with a Cajun/Creole flair, Barrio for Latin cuisine, or Joolz for Middle Eastern fusion.
+Or if it's world cuisine you like, some of Bend's best options include Zydeco Kitchen & Cocktails for Northwest food with a Cajun/Creole flair and Barrio for Latin cuisine, plus several other breweries.

 Day 6: Bend